turingschool/backend-curriculum-site/module1/projects/jungle_beat/iteration_4.md

 ### 2. Speed & Voice

 Let's make it so the user can control the voice and speed of playback.
+You may not have all the voices referenced here available on your machine.
+You can check which voices you have by following the steps documented [here](https://support.apple.com/guide/mac-help/change-the-voice-your-mac-uses-to-speak-text-mchlp2290/mac).

+Originally
-Originally we showed you to use `say -r 500 -v Boing` where `r` is the rate and `v` is the voice.
+we showed you to use `say -r 500 -v Boing` where `r` is the rate and `v` is the voice.
 Let's setup a usage like this: